 - very hot drinks

-A diet of small, frequent meals can be better than eating three larger meals a day when recovering from diarrhea.
-A good diet for someone with diarrhea may involve:
+According to the International Foundation for Gastrointestinal Disorders (IFFGD), a diet of small, frequent meals can be better than eating three larger meals a day when recovering from diarrhea.
+Some foods they recommend include:

-- foods high in potassium, such as potatoes and sweet potatoes
+- foods or drinks high in sodium and potassium, such as broths, bananas, and boiled potatoes

 Another option for people with diarrhea is the BRAT diet.
 This consists of: